-- 1.2.1 Inter-trade Decline.
-The fact that power trade between the countries has been in decline since the succession from the Soviet Union lies in general in a combination of the following factors: - (i) Technical Barriers: Lack of reliable infrastructure; robust transmission lines and interconnections; substations; and metering, monitoring and protection systems.
+- 6. The fact that power trade between the countries has been in decline since the succession from the Soviet Union lies in general in a combination of the following factors: - (i) Technical Barriers: Lack of reliable infrastructure; robust transmission lines and interconnectors; substations; and metering, monitoring and protection systems.
 Uncertainty over adequacy of fault isolation capability leading to cascade outages inter-regionally.
 (Requires feasibility studies, Technical Assistance and Project Finance). - (ii) Commercial Barriers: Differing Power Purchase Agreements between neighboring countries, resulting from differing commercial and strategic leverages; tariff disparities and sub cost-recovery levels; uncertainty over accurate wholesale metering capabilities; uncertainties over invoice / debt settlement; lack of clarity surrounding barter, offset and contra-settlement balancing of imports and exports.
-(Requires negotiation, transparency, fairness and understanding of bi-lateral and regional benefits). - (iii) Political Willingness: Lack of enthusiasm and willingness to participate in mutually-beneficial trading arrangements, at governmental level (not operational); political disputes between neighboring countries resulting in communication breakdown and a loss of appetite for participation; and internal policies prioritizing self-sufficiency in generation and transmission to the exclusion of adequate consideration of interconnection.
+(Requires negotiation, transparency, fairness and understanding of bi-lateral and regional benefits). - (iii) Political Willingness: Lack of enthusiasm to participate in mutually-beneficial trading arrangement) sometimes resulting in communication breakdown and a loss of appetite for participation; and internal policies prioritizing self-sufficiency in generation and transmission to the exclusion of adequate consideration of interconnection.
 (Requires negotiation, a buy-in to the concept of bi-lateral and regional benefits, and high-level willingness to participate in regional economic improvement.
-This is the key catalyst and enabler which must first occur before the barriers at (i) and (ii) above can be effectively addressed). - 1.2.2 Projects Progression.
-There has been significant progress achieved in the four member countries which fall within the brief of this study.
-Projects that have been implemented, or are underway, or are in the planning stages, generally are physical (infrastructural) in nature and belong to one of the following type-sets - (i) Generation projects from 10 MW to 4000 MW have been identified, many using renewable energy resources which are prevalent especially within Tajikistan and Kyrgyzstan.
-According to the preliminary estimates Tajikistan alone has 30,000 MW of additional HPP projects which are commercially feasible. - (ii) Transmission infrastructure projects, at 110 kV but particularly 220 kV and 500 kV to facilitate meaningful power inter-trade.
+This is the key catalyst and enabler which must first occur before the barriers at (i) and (ii) above can be effectively addressed).